League and Self-Defense: Self-description

 The coalition referred to itself as "national agrarian" and "people's national", as to stress the right-wing character of LPR as well as the agrarian and leftist nature of Samoobrona.
 League and Self-Defense maintained that its creation marks the beginning of "the people's national movement".
 The coalition itself was considered "not very right-wing" by Polish media despite the presence of LPR in it, who noted the far-reaching criticism of privatization process in Poland and a clearly left-wing economic program.
 The coalition wanted to build a "vast national popular movement".
 Samoobrona was considered a "peasant-left" and a far-left party that sought to look after the rural voters, combined with agrarian socialist demands and an ambition to represent people who struggle financially.
 League of Polish Families was a far-right party described as Catholic nationalist.

 Krzysztof Wołodźko, Polish commentator of the Polish state media Polskie Radio, argued that League and Self-Defense marked an important point in the political history of Poland as it represented an alliance of a post-Solidarity (LPR) and a post-communist (Samoobrona) party, thus breaking the lingering elements of the old political anti-communist/post-communist dichotomy.
 Wołodźko stated that the new coalition, despite its contradictions, represents the Catholic left and has a potential to become "a sovereign entity on the political scene" that integrates the "social[ist] left" with moral conservatism and religion.
+It descripted itself as a "true left" and "the only pro-social party" that is "an alternative to liberals".
+Speaking on LiS, Andrzej Lepper stated that the party "is moving towards a normal, patriotic left wing, and we are maintaining that direction".